shrh18/Big-Data-News-Recommender/README.md

 ### Initialize Airflow

  Before starting the full Docker Compose setup, initialize Airflow.
 This step ensures that the necessary database migrations and initial setup are completed.
-Tipically, this creates an initial airflow user.
+Typically, this creates an initial airflow user.

  ```bash
  docker compose up airflow-init -d
  ```

-Access airflow-init logs and assure that the intitialization was sucessful.
+Access airflow-init logs and ensure that the intitialization was successful.
 ![alt text](resources/airflow-init-logs.png)